LLNL/Silo/docs/files.md

   Then, grab the driver and do all the work with the low-level driver that is necessary.
   Finally, ungrab the driver and immediately ascend out of the directory using Silo's DBSetDir("..").

-  For reasons described above, if problems occur on files that have been grabbed, users will likely be asked to re-produce the problem on a similar `file` that has **not** been grabbed to rule out the possible corruption from grabbing.
+  For reasons described above, if problems occur on files that have been grabbed, users will likely be asked to re-produce the problem on a similar `file` that has **not** been grabbed to rule out possible corruption from grabbing.

 ---
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>